xcore/sc_ethernet/doc/singlethread.rst

 Single threaded MII
 ===================

-This module provides an experimental component that folds the MII layer into a single thread (62.5 MIPS), and allows all other software to be written in one additional thread if required.
+The module ''module_mii_singlethread'' provides a component that folds the MII layer into a single thread (62.5 MIPS), and allows all other software to be written in one additional thread if required.
 It is meant for simple ethernet systems that do not require very high throughput and have relatively straightforward MAC filtering.

+The module ''module_mii_singlethread_server'' provides an interace to the single threaded MII driver that presents an interface similar to the 5-thread ethernet MII implementation.

 Using single threaded MII
 -------------------------